 B2B accounts typically consist of multiple decision-makers.
 Any procurement will also need to go through multiple levels of approval and validation.
 That’s why a lot more effort goes into converting a B2B sale, and this starts from your business content.

-B2B business writing also involves plenty of page copy and blog post writing.
+B2B business writing style involves plenty of page copy and blog post writing.
 However, it also regularly consists of creating press releases, white papers, case studies, or industry reports.
 These types of in-depth, data-driven content help establish a brand as a leading authority.
 It also gives leads quantifiable data and highly persuasive arguments to go further down the sales funnel.

 Email marketing is also important, with 77% of B2B companies offering an email newsletter.
 While it may not be obvious, social marketing is also crucial.
 Sites like LinkedIn, Facebook, and Twitter are highly effective platforms to reach B2B leads and have your content shared.
 In fact, 70% of B2B marketers that use social media say it helps them increase sales.

 As they procure products or services on behalf of an entire organization, B2B buyers are understandably highly selective.
 Extra effort needs to tailor your message to individual prospects and address each account’s unique needs.

 Just because you are looking to attract business accounts rather than individuals doesn’t make your voice less critical.
 However, you should always consistently temper your language to be professional, clear, and concise.

 You also have the minimum amount of time to persuade prospects in a highly competitive space.
 For example, you should always look for opportunities to use powerful words and concrete nouns.